hrbigelow/pyctb/README.md

 tf:   Render a tf.Tensor, tf.Variable, or EagerTensor
 torch:   Render a torch.Tensor or torch.nn.parameter.Parameter

-# add the torch render function
+# add the torch render group
-pyctb.add('torch')
+pyctb.add_group('torch')

 conv = torch.nn.Conv1d(5, 5, 10)
 inp = torch.zeros([5, 100])

-# This will produce an exception and traceback (see below)
+# This will produce an exception and the default traceback (see below)
 conv(inp)

 # Turn on the custom traceback
 pyctb.on()

-# This will produce an exception and a custom traceback
+# This will produce the same exception but display a custom traceback
 # showing argument values
 conv(inp)